Graduate Diploma in Sexology

 |Duration||1 year full-time or part-time equivalent|

-A bachelor degree in a professional health field, social work or welfare studies, psychology, theology, education, biological sciences or behavioural sciences, including sociology or anthropology.
+A recognised degree in one of the health professions, social work or welfare studies, psychology, theology, education, behavioural sciences, including sociology, anthropology or biological sciences or related areas.

 You will also be required to provide supplementary information with your application.